xan1242/NFS_CustomJukebox/NFSPS_CustomJukebox/Tutorial_AddingMusic.md

 Simply replace the sns and snr files inside the sample folder to replace the songs with your own!

-And to edit their data, simply copy and edit the inis found in the StockPlaylist folder.
+And to edit their data, simply edit the StockPlaylist.ini file in the CustomPlaylists folder.